Penny Mallory

 Penny Mallory is an English keynote speaker, and TedX speaker, on Mental Toughness, performance coach and a former British Rally Championship driver.

 She is a Leading Authority on Mental Toughness.

-She became the first woman to drive a World Rally Car (WRC)-specification in the otherwise male-dominated FIA World Rally Championship.Penny has been a boxer, mountaineer, marathon runner and triathlete and is training to row the Atlantic Ocean in 2026.
+She became the first woman to drive a World Rally Car (WRC)-specification in the otherwise male-dominated FIA World Rally Championship.
+Penny has been a boxer, mountaineer, marathon runner and triathlete and is training to row the Atlantic Ocean in 2026.

 She also worked as a precision stunt driver, playing both 'Nicole' and 'Papa', for two Renault Clio commercials.

 Mallory is also a former television presenter; she co-hosted Channel 4's motoring programme Driven alongside Mike Brewer and Jason Plato, and Accident Black Spot.
 She also co-hosted with Jason Dawe on the Used Car Roadshow, which was originally broadcast on Men & Motors and later was occasionally repeated on ITV4.
 She presented Classic Car Club for Discovery with Edd China, Tony Mason and Alex Riley.
 She also previously co-presented Channel 4's programme on the World Rally Championship (WRC) series, until it was taken over by ITV in 2004.

+Early life

+Mallory grew up in Kent, England.
+In interviews, she has spoken about experiencing a difficult childhood marked by family instability and periods of social and emotional hardship.
+She has stated that these early experiences contributed to behavioural difficulties at school and a sense of disengagement during her early teenage years.

+As a teenager, Mallory left home and spent time living in hostels in London.
+During this period, she has described experiencing homelessness and a lack of stable support.
+In later reflections, Mallory has credited this time as a formative influence on her subsequent interest in resilience, motivation and human performance.